eadz/typus/README.markdown

 Once installed and configured you can login at http://application.tld/admin/

-Note: Typus doesn't try to be all the thing to all the people.
+Note: Typus doesn't try to be all the things to all the people.

 ## Installing